 Assigns rating to the < RATE > button.
 (Default setting.)
-You can press the < ((0)) > button to select the rating to use.
+You can press the < (()) > button to select the rating to use.
 During playback, you can rate images or clear ratings by pressing the < RATE > button.
+You can also hold it down for 2 sec. to start recording a voice memo.